patrickrall/CircuitSimulator/README.md

 5. Compile the code C implementation

   On Mac OS X and Linux simply:
-  1. Opening a terminal
+  1. Open a terminal
   2. Change into the root directory: `$ cd CircuitSimulator`
   3. Call make: `$ make`

-  On Windows, use the python implementation by passing the `-py` option to `main.py` until we figure things out.
+  On Windows, a precompiled executable is available at `libcirc/sample.exe`.
+Tell the `main.py` executable to use it by passing `cpath=libcirc/sample.exe` as an option.
+If that does not work, try the `-py` option to use the python back-end.

 ## Usage